Meet The Team

 Jeremy Lesser MC LPC

-Jeremy has always been interested in how our minds work, how to authentically connect with others, and how to help those around him grow.
+Jeremy has always been interested in how our minds and hearts work, how to authentically connect with others, and how to help those around him grow.
 From a young age, people felt comfortable opening up to him, and he found himself with a strong desire to help make the world a better place.
 He believes in the power of the human spirit, and truly enjoys seeing others succeed.

 In his years of being a therapist, Jeremy has witnessed the profound changes that can occur in the lives of those who commit to their therapeutic experience and stay with the parts that feel like work.
-He believes that providing a collaborative and supportive environment is vital to help clients reach their goals and become the people they want to be.
+He believes that providing a collaborative and supportive environment is vital to helping clients reach their goals and become the people they want to be.

 Jeremy's Experience: